Ukratic/Siganto/README.md

 Signal Analysis Toolbox : a free & open-source digital signal analyzer.<br>

 Read .wav files (recorded from SDR tools, obtained from somewhere, simulated...) and identify the signal parameters (modulation scheme, symbol rate, ACF...) through various graphs, measurements and modifications.
+FSK & PSK demodulation is also available, with more to come later.
 Real-time applications such as dealing with incoming streams are outside the scope of this tool.<br>
-Some of the identification is automated (see some examples with screenshots below) but should always be confirmed manually.<br>
+Some of the analysis is automated (see some examples with screenshots below) but should always be confirmed manually.<br>

-SigAnTo supports mostly analysis for now, with manual fine-tuning and 2 & 4-FSK demodulation.
-More to come later.<br>
-Be aware that the entire file is displayed, not looped over in chunks as many other SDR tools do (with real-time display).
-Therefore, this tool is not meant to work with very long recordings, you may experience some acceptable sluggishness if your file contains samples in the order of a few millions but the GUI will likely become downright painful to use with a file containing several tens or hundreds of millions of samples or more.<br>
+Be aware that the entire file is displayed, not looped over in chunks as many other SDR tools do, especially when they are meant to handle real-time display.
+Therefore, this tool is not meant to work with very long recordings.
+You may experience some acceptable sluggishness if your file contains samples in the order of a few millions, but the GUI will likely become downright painful to use with a file containing several tens or hundreds of millions of samples or more.
+Warnings are in place for a few potentially breaking actions with large files.<br>

 <img src="https://github.com/Ukratic/Siganto/blob/main/images/pic_1.png" alt="Main"/>